codeceptjs/CodeceptJS/docs/acceptance.md

 ## Multiple Sessions

-*Note: Currently multiple sessions works only in WebDriverIO and Protractor*
+*Note: Currently multiple sessions work only in WebDriverIO and Protractor*

 CodeceptJS allows to run several browser sessions inside a test.
 This can be useful for testing communication between users inside a system, for instance in chats.
 To open another browser use `session()` function as shown in example: